-In providing favorable treatment to some subset of taxpayers, incentives can pose particular risks to transparency and accountability, create potential for abuse and corruption and add to the complexity of the tax system.
-Legislative and related organizational arrangements to limit these risks and provide reasonable clarity and certainty to taxpayers, which are needed for all tax measures, thus require especially close attention in the context of incentives.
+In providing favorable treatment to some subset of taxpayers, incentives pose particular risks to transparency and accountability, create potential for abuse and corruption, and make the tax system more complex.
+Legislative and related organizational arrangements to limit these difficulties and provide clarity and certainty to taxpayers require close attention.

-P4.1 Tax incentives should be under the sole authority of the ministry of finance
+P4.1.
+Tax incentive policies should not be enacted without review, and an expression of opinion, by the ministry of finance